svalenti52/Duelling_Idiots/README.md

 Chapter 19.
 The Blind Spider and the Fly

+    A blind spider has a strange kind of web represented by a set of states and transitions (specifically 8 states or "places" on the web).
+A fly lands on the web becoming stuck; it dies for some reason, so the spider has to randomly search for the fly.
+Given that the fly is in state 1 and the spider starts in state 0, and given the following set of transitions, what is the expected number of transitions that the spider will make till it reaches the fly?
+    State 0 transitions to 3, 6, 7 (spider begins search here)
+    State 1 transitions to 2, 8 (fly is here)
+    State 2 transitions to 1, 4, 7
+    State 3 transitions to 0
+    State 4 transitions to 2, 5
+    State 5 transitions to 4, 6
+    State 6 transitions to 0, 5, 7
+    State 7 transitions to 0, 2, 6, 8
+    State 8 transitions to 1, 7

+    Associated files: blind_spider.cpp, blind_spider1.cpp, blind_spider_MCS.cpp

 Chapter 20.
 Reliably Unreliable

+    This problem deals with the probability of electronic system failure and schemes with multiple electronic systems that provide redundancy in an attempt to reduce the chances of failure.
+    Given is the probability of single system failure by time T:  1 - e^(-aT) where 'a' is a positive constant characteristic of the system.
+This problem compares the performance of one system and three systems (where majority rule is then observed, if one system fails, the other two still provide the correct feedback for decision making).
+Also assume a = 1/100 and compare results for T = [0, 200].

 Chapter 21.
 When Theory Fails, There is Always the Computer